problame/documentation/features.rst

 - Remove pixel trackers
 - Fetch original links when the feed is coming from FeedBurner
-- Open external links with the attributes :code:`rel="noopener noreferrer" referrerpolicy="no-referrer`
+- Open external links with the attributes :code:`rel="noopener noreferrer" referrerpolicy="no-referrer"`
 - Image proxy to avoid mixed content warnings with HTTPS
 - Play Youtube videos by using the domain `youtube-nocookie.com`
 - Block any external Javascript code to avoid tracking